nm96/celsenheit/README.md

 # celsenheit

-Celsenheit is both a very simple tool for converting temperature values between Celsius and Fahrenheit, and an interactive app for practicing mental degree conversions.
+`celsenheit` is both a very simple tool for converting temperature values between Celsius and Fahrenheit, and an interactive app for practicing mental temperature conversion.

 ## Conversion mode